leon-thomm/Ryven/docs/README.md

 ![](/resources/images/pyScript1.PNG)

 When you open Ryven, you will notice, there are different scripts.
-Every script has variables and a flow (or 'graph').
-You can right click on scripts, variables and many other components to perform actions like 'remove' on them.
+Every script has variables, a flow (or _graph_) and logs.
+You can right click on scripts, variables and many other components to perform actions like _remove_ on them.

 ### Importing Nodes

-You need to import nodes before you can use them from node packages (File -> Import Nodes and then choose a nodes package file *.pypac).
+You need to import nodes before you can use them from node packages (File -> Import Nodes and then choose a nodes package file *.rypac).
 If the import succeeded, you will then be able to use the imported nodes in all scripts.

 ### Controls